event-engine/docs/docs/tutorial/part_II.md

 which can be analyzed by modern IDEs like PHPStorm for auto completion and refactorings.
 - `recordThat` tells Event Engine which event is yielded by the aggregate's command handling method.

-If we try again to send `AddBuilding` we get a new error:
+If we try again to send `AddBuilding` (or reload the schema in Cockpit) we get a new error:

 ```json
 {